caleb-kahan/BallRevamped4/README.md

   <h4>Chris's Work</h4>
   <h4>Caleb's Work</h4>
   <ul>
-    <li>Made two static functions: rectangleInsidecircle + intersectsRectangle<li>
+    <li>Made two static functions: rectangleInsidecircle + intersectsRectangle</li>
     <li>Used thosed functions for isTouching. isTouching now smei-works</li>
-    <li>Edited the Levels Class so the lasers have the ability to access the lens<li>
+    <li>Edited the Levels Class so the lasers have the ability to access the lens</li>
   </ul>

   <li>